 Fish are interesting too.
 Fish don’t have ears, but are able to perceive sounds underwater using lateral lines that run horizontally along the length of their bodies.
 Dolphins have external eardrums on the outsides of their bodies that are so sensitive that they have the best sense of hearing among animals, and are able to hear 14 times better than humans.

 Many animals not only hear better than we do, they hear more sounds, easily detecting sounds in frequency ranges far below or above the frequencies that we humans can hear.
 Cats have the most acute hearing among animals we have domesticated as pets; while humans can only hear sounds between 64 and 23,000 Hz, cats can hear sounds between 45 and 64,000 Hz.
 Birds also have acute hearing, especially owls, whose hearing is not only far better than ours, but more precise in its ability to locate the source of the sound.
 An owl can pinpoint the exact location of a scurrying mouse in less than 0.01 seconds.

-Echolocation is an extension of hearing often considered it own sense since it functions like sonar.
-Bats and dolphins emit small click or chirps which bounce off of surrounding objects and return to them.
+Echolocation is an extension of hearing often considered its own sense since it functions like sonar.
+Bats and dolphins emit small clicks or chirps which bounce off of surrounding objects and return to them.
 They are essentially using sound waves as a tool to “see” their surroundings.
 Echolocation is extremely precise.
-It only takes one chirp to determine an objects’ size and location.
+It only takes one chirp to determine an object’s size and location.
 A dolphin is able to detect a coin at a distance of 70 yards always.
 And if you want a real display of hearing, bats can not only hear insects flying 30 feet away from them, they can then pursue and catch them in mid-air, all in total darkness.